BugShooting/BugShooting.Docs/plugin.md

     // If you want to cancel the editing just return null.
     IOutput EditOutput(IWin32Window Owner, IOutput Output)

-    // Serialize the Output.
+    // Gets a list of key-value pairs describing the Output entity.
     OutputValues SerializeOutput(IOutput Output)

-    // Deserialize and return an instance of an Output.
+    // Create an instance of an Output entity from passed key-value pairs.
     IOutput DeserializeOutput(OutputValues OutputValues)

     // Send an image to an Output.